Building a Line Following Robot with TCS34725 RGB Sensor

 • Use a 50 mm wide white adhesive tape on a dark, non-reflective surface.
 This provides strong contrast for the TCS34725 sensor.

-• Therefore, start with a simple oval or gentle curve layout.
+• Start with a simple oval or gentle curve layout.
 Avoid sharp 90-degree turns until the PID is tuned.

-• Furthermore, make sure the track surface is evenly lit.
+• Make sure the track surface is evenly lit.
 Shadows or bright spotlights can confuse the sensor readings.

 PID tuning is an iterative process.
 The default values in the code (Kp = 24.0, Ki = 1.0, Kd = 1.0) are a good starting point, but you may need to adjust them for your specific setup.